celo-org/celo-monorepo/packages/mobile/README.md

 brew install flipper
 ```

-As of Jan 2021, flipper is not notarized and triggers MacOS Gatekeep restriction to run it.
+As of Jan 2021, Flipper is not notarized and triggers MacOS Gatekeeper restriction to run it.
-Follow [the steps to successfully launch it](https://github.com/facebook/flipper/issues/1308#issuecomment-652951556) (only needed the very first time it's run)
+Follow [these steps to successfully launch it](https://github.com/facebook/flipper/issues/1308#issuecomment-652951556) (only needed the very first time it's run)

-The application currently makes use of 2 additional flipper plugins to enable more detailed debugging:
+The application currently makes use of 2 additional Flipper plugins to enable more detailed debugging:

 - Reactotron (Flipper -> Manage Plugins -> Install Plugins -> flipper-plugin-reactotron)
 - Redux Debugger (Flipper -> Manage Plugins > Install Plugins > search redux-debugger)

 Once installed, you should be able to see them and interact with them when the wallet is running (only in dev builds).

+This allows viewing / debugging the following:

+- Network connections
+- View hierarchy
+- Redux State / Actions
+- AsyncStorage
+- App preferences
+- Hermes
+- and more ;)

 ### App Profiling